dcvath/Final_Project/README.md

-# Final_Project
-Data Analytics and Visualization Boot Camp Final Project

-# Predicting Wine Quality
+# Final Project: Predicting Wine Quality
 Predicting Wine Quality was selected to determine if a vineyard that is interested in a new business venture in the wine industry would be successful, based upon characteristics their wine possesses.
 ## Source of Data:
 Raj Parmar.
 July 2018.
 Wine Quality, Version 1.
 [Data file].
 Retrieved November 3, 2021 from https://www.kaggle.com/rajyellow46/wine-quality.